rust-lang/rfcs/text/0000-natvis.md

 Cargo would add new syntax in `Cargo.toml` for specifying the list of Natvis files to be added to the crate.
 The new manifest key, `natvis` would be added to a new `[debugger-visualizations]` section.
+Cargo would emit a warning if any of the specified Natvis files do not have the `.natvis` extension.
 This would be in control of setting the `-C natvis` flag in rustc as well as `-Z unstable-options` to enable it.

 For example: